Growing a baby is a beautiful miracle but it is also HARD work and very stressful on mama (even good stress is still

 Seeking Health also has chewable prenatals and prenatal protein powder (I love the chocolate flavor)!

 While there are so many helpful vitamins + minerals, it’s best not to overwhelm your mental or physical capacity, especially while pregnant.
 Quality is key for pregnant women and often less is more!

-All of my tried and true supplement recommendations can be purchased via Wellevate, Seeking Health or Seed.
+All of my tried and true supplement recommendations can be purchased via Fullscript, Seeking Health or Seed.
 Please be wary of purchasing supplements on Amazon as they can be expired, tampered or fake.

 Magnesium // Magnesium is an ‘anti-stress nutrient’ and one *MOST* females (pregnant or not) are deficient in.
 Magnesium is one of the top minerals I suggest for anything hormone related and works hand in hand with calcium…hello formation of baby’s bones.
 Your needs increase during pregnancy and blood sugar issues (common in pregnancy as well as me having Type 1 diabetes) deplete your magnesium stores even more.
 Magnesium can help with digestion and constipation, anxiety, as well as muscle cramping and a sore back…all super common in pregnancy.

 Magnesium is best absorbed topically but I personally load up on both topical and internal solutions during pregnancy!

-- Klaire Magnesium Glycinate (a calming form of magnesium that also helps with anxiety)
+- Magnesium Glycinate (a calming form of magnesium that also helps with anxiety and headaches)

 - Ancient Minerals Magnesium Lotion (on my arms every night)

 - Trace Minerals Magnesium Gummies (great if very nauseous)